JustinRojas89/Wordle/README.md

 You need to have a recent version of the Java Development Kit (JDK) installed on your system.
 This project was developed and tested using **Java 17+**.

-### Compilation
+### Compilation & Execution

-1. Ensure `Constants.java` is in a package (named `wordle`) that is in the same directory as `Wordle.java`.
+1. Ensure `Constants.java` is in a package named `wordle` that is in the same directory as `Wordle.java`.
+2. Ensure `all_words.txt` is in a folder named `data` that is in the same directory as `Wordle.java`.
-2. Open your terminal in the project directory and compile it:
+3. Open your terminal in the project directory and compile it:

 ```bash
 javac Wordle.java